chlin501/chlin501.github.io/yo-yo.md

           a.
 Source sends its value down (toward) to all its neighbors (Source node -> Internal node(s))

           b.
 An internal node

-              i. waits unitl receving fro all its neighbors ii. computes the min of all received values iii. sends the min value down to all its neighbors
+              * waits unitl receving fro all its neighbors

+              * computes the min of all received values

+              * sends the min value down to all its neighbors

           c.
 A sink

-              i. waits until receiving a value from all its neighbors ii. computes the min of all received values ii. starts the second part (-Yo) of iteration
+              * waits until receiving a value from all its neighbors

+              * computes the min of all received values

+              * starts the second part (-Yo) of iteration

   2. -Yo